sweetalert2/ngx-sweetalert2/README.md

 ```

 Using a structural directives allows us to take your content as a template, instantiate it lazily when needed
-(ie. when the modal is shown), and putting it in a native DOM element that is originally outside the scope of
+(i.e. when the modal is shown), and putting it in a native DOM element that is originally outside the scope of
 your Angular app.

-This examples sets the main content of the modal, where the `text` property is usually rendered when SweetAlert2
+In this example we set the main content of the modal, where the `text` property is usually rendered when SweetAlert2
 is in charge.
-But you can also target the title, the footer, or even the confirm button, and more!
+You can also target the title, the footer, or even the confirm button, and more!

 You just have to change the _target_ of the portal (_`content`_ is the default target).
 First, inject this little service in your component: